igem0n/wifi-manager/readme.md

 - Monitor available Wi-Fi networks using `nmcli`.

-- Switch to hotspot mode when no network is connected and back if connection can be reestablished.
+- Automatic switch to hotspot mode when there is no known wifi network and periodic rescan and reconnect attempt if any is available again.

+- Simple web page to see the current status and reconnect to another wifi network

 - Expose a REST API to:
   - Get available networks (`GET /wifi/available`).